How to Avoid the Google Panda Penalty with the Web CEO tools

 How to avoid this:

-Go to the Web CEO Internal Links Optimization tool (it is available without any limitations within any Web CEO Plan) and check the “Link Text Analysis” report.
+Go to the Web CEO Internal Links Optimization tool and check the “Link Text Analysis” report.
 The numbers you are interested in are highlighted on the screenshot below.

 Analyze how diverse the internal link texts are.
 If you see that an exact link text is used with more than 20% of all your internal links, consider changing some texts to diversify you internal links profile.